Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ---

-# 7. Demo: Test Driven Design (TDD)
+# 7. Demo: Continuous-Feedback Development

 ***TO BE DONE***

 ***How will I use the tools to create "provably correct" software?***

+I have yet to come up with a satisfactory name for this development technique that really captures its essence from a behavioral point of view.

+The traditional name (if such can be said of a term that was recently coined) is [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
+It is a set of decades old practices bundled under a catchy new name, but more importantly, with support for it baked into most software development environments these days.
+For example, see Pytest in the Tools section of this doc.

+The basic idea is: when developing a unit of code, break the overall requirement(s) for the unit into "micro-goals" *(my term)*, and achieve those goals quickly and provably in code.
+Once the coding is done, keep the "test" for the unit as part of a suite of tests to confirm that functioning of the entire system whenever there is a change or a problem.

+## Main Demo

 Most of the code will already exist as a Python in the [project repository](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/tree/main/2021_09_25%20Pinpointing%20Behavior%20Statements).

-## Main Demo

 I will leave at least one critical model component, and one view-controller component, unfinished.
 I will have a set of behavioral requirements for that component that the component must satisfy.
 As part of demonstrating test driven design, I will incrementally complete the components using the Pytest [unit testing framework](https://en.wikipedia.org/wiki/Unit_testing).